aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 Data is transferred to remote storage asynchronously and does not interfere with the producer activity.
-While the Apache Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues, can cause more data to be stored in the local storage than the specified local retention policy.
+While the Apache Kafka broker aims to move data as swiftly as possible, certain conditions, such as high ingestion rate or connectivity issues can temporarily cause local storage to exceed the limits set by the local retention policy.

 The log cleaner does not purge any data exceeding the local retention threshold until it is successfully uploaded to remote storage.
 The replication factor is not considered